spurin/readiness-liveness-startup-probe-api/README.md

 ## Overview

 This repository provides the source code used for the [spurin/readiness-liveness-startup-probe-api](https://hub.docker.com/r/spurin/readiness-liveness-startup-probe-api) container image.
 Designed to provide behind the scenes information when making use of Kubernetes Startup, Liveness, and Readiness probes.
-Each probe endpoint can be optionally customised with intentional delays (during which, requests will fail), chaos injection, , timed success/failure intervals and permanent failure after a specified number of calls.
+Each probe endpoint can be optionally customised with intentional delays (during which, requests will fail), chaos injection, timed success/failure intervals and permanent failure after a specified number of calls.

 Endpoints are accessible both via `http` and/or via `file` access (for example, by using `cat /healthz` in the running container).
 Successful operations return OK, failures return ERROR.

 This container image was created as Kubernetes Startup, Liveness and Readiness probes operate in a black-box fashion.
 They're actioned from Kubernetes and unless a probe fails, we have no visibility whether a probe was executed and if it was successful.
 This container image tracks and logs all probe requests made via `http` and/or via local `file` read access.
 You're able to see the request that was made, whether it succeeded or failed, the request count and also the number of consecutive successes or failures.

+See [template.yaml](template.yaml) for a working example.

 ### Example container log output